kg8m/vim-simple-align/README.md

 #### `-count` option

-`-count` option means how many times to split texts.
+`-count` option means how many times to split and align tokens.
 Available values are `-1` and integers greater than 0. `-1` means unlimited.

 Default: `-1`